 El Salvador has suffered a history far too massive for its tiny size.
 Though it has almost entirely rebuilt itself since the brutalities of the Civil War in the 1980s, crime-wise El Salvador still remains the most dangerous country in Central America.

 However, bold backpackers and other El Salvador travelers keep visiting El Salvador.
 They’ve got good reason to.
 The locals are outstandingly welcoming.

 Generations of international surfers testify that the breaks of El Salvador’s Pacific coast rival the best of the world.
-And the nation’s natural beauty -— volcanoes, verdant coffee plantations, isolated beaches -— is stunning, though its destruction and deforestation nears catastrophic.
+And the nation’s natural beauty — volcanoes, verdant coffee plantations, isolated beaches — is stunning, though its destruction and deforestation near catastrophe.

 Where Should I Go?